Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/2-Blockspace_Slides.md

 <pba-flex center>

-1. Blockspace is an economic formulation of blockchain resources
+1. Blockspace is an conceptual distillation of blockchain resources
 1. Blockspace provides new lenses on the scheduling and lifecycle of blockchains
+1. Polkadot measures blockspace allocation using coretime
 1. Efficient allocation of blockspace will be critical as Web3 systems scale to serve 8 billion people.
 1. Polkadot's architecture is blockspace-centric, not blockchain-centric, and provides many options for builders to use its product.